 Why You Shouldn’t Panic: Understanding the Rebound Relationship

 This is why panic is your enemy.
 Time is actually on your side.
 Your job is not to interfere.
-Your job is to become so magnetic that when they inevitably look back, they see someone they barely recognize—someone better, stronger, and more desirable than ever before.
+Your job is to become so magnetic that when they inevitably look back, they see someone they barely recognise — someone better, stronger, and more desirable than ever before.

 This is not a quick fix.
 This is a long-term, high-value strategy that requires discipline, patience, and radical self-improvement.
 But if you execute it correctly, you will become the one they regret leaving.